hiulit/RetroPie-Limit-Last-Played-Games/README.md

 This will set the number of 'last played' games to limit at 25 and then it will show a dialog from where it can be selected as many systems as needed.

+`./retropie-limit-last-played-games.sh --nth 25 --systems --debug`

+This will set the debug mode on.
+It's perfect for testing the script before actually 'harming' the gamelists.

+`./retropie-limit-last-played-games.sh --gui`

+This will start the GUI.
+It will ask you to enter a number to limit the number of 'last played' the games shown.
+Then it will ask you to choose the desired systems to apply that limit.

 If no options are passed, you will be prompted with a usage example:

 ```